Cellular $E_k$-algebras: Indecomposables and the bar construction

 \subsection{Group completion}

 We shall discuss group completion in the setting of $E_k$-algebras in the category $\cat{Top}$.
-The discussion goes through unchanged for $\cat{sSet}$, but not for the other examples of categories we have discussed (one requirement is that the category is \emph{semi-cartesian}: the morphism $\bunit \to \bterm$ is an isomorphism).
+The discussion goes through unchanged for $\cat{sSet}$, but we make no claims about the other examples of categories we have discussed (one requirement seems to be that the category is \emph{semi-cartesian}: the morphism $\bunit \to \bterm$ is an isomorphism).